rpicard/explore-flask/source/preface.rst

 ~~~~~~~~

 The content of this book builds upon the information in the official
 documentation.
-I highly recommend that you go through the user guide and
+I highly recommend that you go through `the user guide <http://flask.pocoo.org/docs/#user-s-guide>`_ and
-follow along with the tutorial.
+follow along with `the tutorial <http://flask.pocoo.org/docs/tutorial/>`_.
 This will give you a chance to become
 familiar with the vocabulary of Flask.
 You should understand what views
 are, the basics of Jinja templating and other fundamental concepts
 defined for beginners.
 I've tried to avoid overlap with the information